-The cosy atmosphere in Hoi An, the stunning nature around Ninh Bin, the limestone karsts of Ha Long Bay, the rice terraces around Sapa; there are almost too many highlights to list here!
+The cosy atmosphere in Hoi An, the stunning nature around Ninh Binh, the limestone karsts of Ha Long Bay, the rice terraces around Sapa; there are almost too many highlights to list here!

 Since we’re coming from Cambodia, we’ll be crossing Vietnam from south to north.
 Our final stop in Southeast Asia will probably be Hanoi.
 Next, it’s on to South America!

 After being on the move for five months, we’ve chosen Colombia as the country to settle down for a couple of weeks.
 We’ll be taking some much needed Spanish classes, so we’ll get around easier in South America.